xingzhou/containercafe/examples/README.md

 ####User SSH info

 Ansible needs the ability to ssh into the machines where OpenRadiant will be deployed.
 You have to make sure that the ssh keys, file permissions, etc. are properly configured on your machines.
-You also need to make sure that the ansible configuration in [openradiant/examples/envs/dev-vbox/defaults.yml](envs/dev-vbox/defaults.yml) corresponds to your environment (your ssh user and ssh key location)
+You also need to make sure that the ansible configuration in [openradiant/examples/envs/dev-vbox/defaults.yml](envs/dev-vbox/defaults.yml) corresponds to your environment (your ssh user and ssh key location).

 ####Environment specific variables